SOORAJRAJUTV/Machine_Learning_Projects/10.Spam_Mail_Detection/README.md

-A model for the detction of Spam mails.
+A model for the detection of Spam mails.

 Model used - Logistic Regression(Best for binary classification problem)